 Taiwanese pepper bun (高雄六合 佳寶 薯餅)

-Taiwan has a really delicious treat called pepper bun (胡椒餅).
-Inside a baked flakey bun, it has lots of scallions and pork with sesame scattered all over the top.
-The bun is hand made and baked in a charcoal cylindrical clay oven, similar to a tandoori oven.
+Taiwan has a really delicious treat called pepper bun (胡椒餅) and this Taiwanese pepper bun (高雄六合 佳寶 薯餅) makes the perfect bun!
+Inside a baked flakey bun, there are lots of scallions and pork with sesame scattered all over the top.
+The bun is hand-made and baked in a charcoal cylindrical clay oven, similar to a tandoori oven.

-Other delicious treats: papaya milkshake, sugar cane serve ice-cream and cronut
+Other delicious treats: papaya milkshake, sugar cane soft serve ice cream and cronut